opendocsg/slw-judgments-backfill/2016_SGHC_40/report.md

 95     It bears noting that the court hearing this Suit will be dealing primarily with factual disputes.
 Expense-wise, it is of little consequence to the parties where the venue of the trial is as all parties have sufficient means to pursue or resist the claims as the case may be, in any country.
 Translation of documents is part and parcel of litigation.
 If this Suit moves to Switzerland, the parties would want to translate the documents/papers filed in this Suit into French with the attendant costs.
 From this court’s experience, competent French interpreters are readily available in Singapore if Bouvier, Rappo and Sazonov choose not to testify in English.
 Rybolovlev will testify in Russian regardless of where the trial is held as he is neither conversant in French nor English.

 96     As for the compellability of witnesses, it should also be borne in that the compellability of witnesses refers to non-party witnesses.
-In _CIMB Bank Bhd v Dresdner Kleinwort Ltd_ [2008] 4 SLR 543, (“ _CIMB_ ”) where the Court of Appeal said at [69]:
+In _CIMB Bank Bhd v Dresdner Kleinwort Ltd_ <span class="citation">[2008] 4 SLR 543</span>, (“ _CIMB_ ”) where the Court of Appeal said at [69]:

  ... location of witnesses is only really significant in relation to third party witnesses who are not in the employ of the party as it could give rise to issues of compellability ...